taichi/modernjs/modernjs.en.md

 * **test.beforeEach([title], implementation)**
 * **test.afterEach([title], implementation)**

 The only thing to keep in mind is the four highlighted APIs.
-Other than that, you can refer to the manual when it becomes necessary.
+Other than that, you can refer to the manual when they get necessary.

 It is also important that [AVA] does not work on global space or functions placed in implicit `this`.

 ### [power-assert] is included as standard
-When writing tests, use [power-assert] which will give you the richest assertion error if you use it without thinking anything.
+When writing tests, I recommend to use [power-assert] which will give you the richest assertion error if you use it without thinking anything.

-This test is
+This test generates:
 ```
 test(t => {
     const a = /foo/;